An online research management platform including a bibliography composer and note-taking features.

 (Yale School of the Environment) Each listing includes an essay that provides an overview of that tradition’s engagement with the environmental issue; official statements from religious leaders; engaged projects within that tradition doing hands-on work; and a bibliography for further reading.

-(Harvard Divinity School) Religious literacy requires engaging religion in context, not in the abstract.
+(Harvard Divinity School) eligious literacy requires engaging religion in context, not in the abstract.
 Religions are internally diverse, historically dynamic, and embedded in culture.
+Because of this inherent complexity, generalizing questions such as “What do Muslims think about the hijab?” cannot yield an accurate answer.
+Better questions require context: Which Muslims?
+When?
+Where?
+Only when we know sufficient details about context can we ask the deeper question: Why?

 (Princeton Theological Seminary) The Theological Commons is a digital library of over 150,000 resources on theology and religion.
 Developed in partnership with the Internet Archive, it contains books, journals, audio recordings, photographs, manuscripts, and other formats dating from 975 C.E. to the present.